 "Why wouldn't you want to marry Bill Gates?
 I bet he has fast internet."

 That's a quote from The Big Bang Theory, aka the geekiest TV show in the entire universe.

-In the era where everything is done online, high-speed internet is the new holy grail.
-As a matter of fact, "Which café in this area has the speediest WiFi?" is something you hear/ask on a regular basis.
+In an era where everything is done online, high-speed internet is the new holy grail.
+As a matter of fact, "Which café in this area has the speediest WiFi?" is something you hear/ask regularly.

 Answering all of the questions above is the objective of this article.
 By the end of it, you'll be able to declare yourself a master of speed (the internet kind) and to decipher ISP's offers!